-Phoenixville, Pa. – Direct-to-consumer audio company Wren Sound Systems plans to go retail with its trio of wireless tabletop speakers for the home.
+PHOENIXVILLE, PA. – Direct-to-consumer audio company Wren Sound Systems will go retail with its trio of wireless tabletop speakers for the home.

 Additional products are also in the works.

-The company is now gearing up for retail distribution because it has a trio of products instead of just one, has benefitted from an aggressive PR campaign that delivered 29 product reviews with more than 20 more to come for the fourth quarter, and has gained insights on how consumers perceive the brand, said founder Mike Giffin, a 35-year audio-industry veteran and former division president of Harman International’s consumer audio business.
+The company is now gearing up for retail distribution because it has a trio of products instead of just one, has benefitted from an aggressive PR campaign that delivered 29 product reviews with more to come, and has gained insights on how consumers perceive the brand, said founder Mike Giffin, a 35-year audio-industry veteran and former division president of Harman International’s consumer audio business.

 “As a start-up company with only one model — the V5AP for AirPlay — that began shipping in January of this year, we realized that our opportunity and appeal at retail would be limited at best,” he told TWICE.
 “We also realized that, with no brand recognition and no ‘proof of concept’ with real end users in the real marketplace, our pitch to retailers would be based on hypotheses, not experience.”

 The product reviews are helping build “visibility and a great reputation for quality,” he said.
 And now that the company has “a lot of experience with consumers, we understand how our brand is perceived, who our customers are, and what they value about our products.”
 He added, “We have a solid, experience-based story to tell about our appeal to end users.”

 As for its distribution strategy, the company will focus on dealers’ “need for price integrity and profitability” and will target retailers who are successful with Wren customers, who “skew older — closer to 45 than to 25 — and have high incomes, most north of $100,000,” said Giffin.
 These customers “are very design-conscious, and they care greatly about their dwelling spaces and what those spaces say about who they are.”